Get cheap cover for your bike

 - Martin Lewis, MSE founder & chair

-How to bolster your home insurance
+How to buy bicycle insurance

 Almost all insurance policies cover cheap and mid-range bikes in your home anyway (though check before assuming you're covered), so the question for most is whether to pay extra to cover your bike outside your home.